SPLEEN96/WolfEngine-Deprecated/README.md

 ```c++
 m_root_entity->AddChild(some_light);
 ```
-And just like that, you have a light drawn on the screen! :smiley: <br/>
+And just like that, you have a light drawn on the screen! <br/>
 A test scene exemple and somes basic entities comes with the project.

 #### The Camera :camera: